ComputrolUSA/ComputrolUSA/README.md

 - Training
 - 24/7 Support

-# If your looking to commercialize an Open Source project, we can help.
+# If you're looking to commercialize an Open Source project, we can help.